YiZheng11/practicas-master-bioinfo/README.md

 # RNA‑seq Processing Pipeline (Internship Project)
 This repository contains the shell, R, and Jupyter scripts developed during my internship to process RNA‑seq data on a high‑performance computing cluster and perform downstream statistical and functional analyses in R and Python.
-Raw sequencing reads are not included due to confidentiality and storage constraints; instead, the repository focuses on a reproducible pipeline, including differential expression (DESeq2), visualization, GO enrichment, GSEA, together with instructions to generate files and summary results from input tables.
+Raw sequencing reads and alignment files are not included due to confidentiality and storage constraints, but gene‑level count tables and processed results are provided so that all downstream analyses (DESeq2, GO enrichment, GSEA and visualizations) can be fully reproduced from this repository.

 ## Objectives
 The goal of this pipeline is to: